anishrana2001/Prometheus/09 How to remove tools/03 Alertmanager HA.md

 rm -rf /data/uninstall-alertmanager-HA.sh
 ```

 ### It's time to clean the Prometheus server configuration file.
+Login into master node where I have installed the Prometheus (192.168.1.31)

 ```
 vi /etc/prometheus/prometheus.yml